Last Updated on December 5, 2022 by Muhammad Tabish

-Regular site buyers will post comments to request more information for a site they are interested in.
+Regular site buyers will post comments to request more information about a site they are interested in.
 Take those comments seriously.
-They are not anonymous blog visitors posting a spammy comment, but instead are quite likely to be an interested potential buyer and should be treated as such.
+They are not anonymous blog visitors posting a spammy comment, but instead are quite likely to be interested potential buyers and should be treated as such.

-One of the most common questions when buying anything second hand is, “Why are you selling?”.
+One of the most common questions when buying anything second-hand is, “Why are you selling?”.
 You need to have a good answer ready for this question.
 If you own too many sites, say so.
-If you have new commitments which reduced your available hours, mention it.
+If you have new commitments which reduced your available hours, mention them.
 Other site owners know the pressures of owning too many sites.

 10. Find Likely Buyers:

 If you find other auctions offering similar sites or sites with the same kind of income or traffic levels, see if there are comments from active Flippa users who might also be interested in your own site.
-Shoot them over a private message and ask if they might be interested in viewing your auction?
-Mention the specifics for why you thought they might be a good match for your listing, so your enquiry is well received.
-Then, go for Sell Your-Website.
+Shoot them a private message and ask if they might be interested in viewing your auction?
+Mention the specifics of why you thought they might be a good match for your listing, so your inquiry is well received.
+Then, go for Sell Your Website.